apple77y/Todo_MVC_BackBone_Require/README.md

 ## Overview

 This program is made by using this [tutorial](https://github.com/tastejs/todomvc/tree/gh-pages/examples/backbone_require).
-It is an example for me to practice learning Backbone, Require, NodeJS, MonboDB
+It is an example for me to practice learning Backbone, Require, NodeJS, MongoDB

 ## Getting started